georgestein/twopoint_codes/README.md

 # HOW TO RUN:

   1.)
-Make the binary - source code is located at /home/gstein/src/powerspectra or on gitlab to make the binary yourself
+Make the binary - source code is located on scinet at /home/r/rbond/gstein/src/twopoint_codes  or on gitlab to make the binary yourself

   2.)
 Run with:
    ./powerspectra